On Pseudo-Convex Partitions of a Planar Point Set: Pseudo-Convex Partitioning

 In the following theorem we settle this conjecture in the affirmative.

-\begin{theorem} Every set of 13 points in the plane, in general position, can be partitioned into three sets each of which span either a hole or an empty pseudo-triangle which are mutually disjoint.
-In other words, $\psi(13)=3$. \end{theorem}
+\begin{thm} Every set of 13 points in the plane, in general position, can be partitioned into three sets each of which span either a hole or an empty pseudo-triangle which are mutually disjoint.
+In other words, $\psi(13)=3$. \end{thm}

-Theorem \ref{lm3} immediately establishes a non-trivial upper bound on $\psi(n)$, which is presented in the following theorem.
+Theorem \ref{lm3} immediately establishes a non-trivial upper bound on $\psi(n)$, as suggested by Aichholzer et al. \cite{toth}: